rvennam/istio101/workshop/exercise-4b/README.md

    3. Paste the command into your Shell and add this to the end of the command ` --agent-version 0.92.1`
    ![Sysdig specify agent](../README_images/sysdig-specify-agent.png)

+Wait 10 minutes.
+You just installed the Sysdig monitoring agent into the cluster.
+The agent will start scraping metrics from Kubernetes and Istio and send it to the Sysdig backend.
+This process can take around 10 minutes.
+You can wait, or you can jump ahead to the next section and come back later.

 ## View SysDig Dashboard